 SPE LP follows a very similar investment policy to GHS and is the third SPE LP managed by the Gresham House team led by Tony Dalwood.
 As at 31 December 2019, the SPE LP portfolio valuation indicated a 1.4x money multiple on cost with the fund being 73.6% drawn.
 The fund had its final close on 15 February 2018 (excluding co-investment) and total commitments stand at £10.4 million.

-The team continue to work hard on delivering top quartile performance for GHS and SPE LP article 21st Century's Top 20 Investment Trusts alongside developing opportunities to grow GHS and the JV with ASI.
+The team continue to work hard on delivering top quartile performance for GHS and SPE LP alongside developing opportunities to grow GHS and the JV with ASI.